didiersmith/steve/chapters/man-of-destiny.md

 "Screw this!" he thought, and bolted out of his chair.

 Filbert tackled him to the floor.
 The crash sent shockwaves of pain through his bones.
 Scurvy doesn't just affect the gums.
 Stacy II stood idly by, and watched as Filbert grabbed Sullivan's hair, lifted his head, and smashed his skull into the marble tiles.
-Sullivan's world went blurry, then he reflexively curled up and retched as Filbert started kicking him.
+Sullivan's world went blurry, then he reflexively curled up and retched as Filbert's boots slammed into his stomach.

 "That's enough," said Stacy II.